 The Cloud Insight appliance inside of your AWS environment needs to have access to scan your EC2 instances.
 If you are running non-default AWS security groups, you will need to modify your security groups with the following changes:

 - All ports to the appliance in AWS security groups should be opened for the most accurate vulnerability scan results.

 - Alert Logic recommends creating a security group for the AL subnet that allows all ports and adding it to all the instances to be scanned.

 Add Host Credentials

 Cloud Insight supports Windows login credentials, as well as ssh and ssh+key.
 It uses "cascading credentials" that allow your EC2 hosts to inherit credentials that are applied to a subnet, VPC, or Region level.
-For the best results, Cloud Insight will run both a credentialed scan and an credentialed scan and merge the results.
+For the best results, Cloud Insight will run both a credentialed scan and an uncredentialed scan and merge the results.

-In the Dashboard, you can see high level information including:
+In the dashboard, you can see high level information including:

 - VPCs, subnets, and EC2 hosts that are covered by the Environment scope